neuromorph/openbar/README.md

 ## What's New (recent first)
+- New Bar Type 'Trilands' and compatibility with 'Quick Settings Audio Panel' extension
 - New overhauled version with support for menus including Calendar, Notifications, Quick Settings etc.
 - Initial version created